-The District was created by order of the TCEQ, effective June 9, 2008, confirmed pursuant to an election held within the District on November 4, 2008, and operates under Chapters 49 and 54, Texas Water Code, as amended.
+The District was created by order of the TCEQ, effective April 15, 2005, confirmed pursuant to an election held within the District on November 8, 2005, and operates under Chapters 49 and 54, Texas Water Code, as amended.

-The District was created to provide water, wastewater and drainage services to the property within the District currently being developed as a residential development.
-The District has entered into utility construction agreements with the Developer in order to facilitate the construction of water, wastewater and drainage facilities to serve property within its boundary.
+The District was created to provide water, wastewater and drainage services and facilities to the property within the District currently being developed as a mixed-use development.
+The District has entered into utility construction agreements with the Developers in order to facilitate the construction of water, wastewater and drainage facilities and parks and recreational facilities, to serve property within its boundary.

-At the time of creation, the District contained approximately 397.77 acres of land.
-Since the creation of the District, there have been no annexations or exclusions of land.
+At the time of creation, the District contained approximately 212.44 acres of land.
+Since the creation of the District, there has been a resurvey of the original tract as well as two annexations of land, and the District currently contains approximately 415.56 acres.